History of Sikhism: Mughal-Sikh Wars and Death of the Sahibzadas

-They allied with Wazir Khan of Sirhind and the Subedar of Lahore and together they still lost and one day Guruji started retreating from Anandpur Sahib and he got separated with his two sons aged 5 and 9 due to the cold Satluj River.
+They allied with Wazir Khan of Sirhind and the Subedar of Lahore and together they still lost and one day Guruji started retreating from Anandpur Sahib and he got separated with his two sons aged 5 and 9 due to the cold Sirsa River.
 He entrusted his Brahmin cook, Gangu Brahmin, to take care of them but he sold them to Wazir Khan.
 In the meantime Aurangzeb dispatched 50,000-75,000 troops to attack the Guruji. after he sent his elder sons and 42 others to fight only 17,000 Mughals came back alive, his elder sons died on the battlefield with bravery and honour.
 The younger sons and their grandmother remained trapped in the same week that their brothers died.
 Wazir Khan said that he would give them riches if they convert and immurement if they do not, they chose death, till now Sahibzada Fateh Singh is the youngest Martyr in the history of the World.
-Guru Gobind Singh Ji sent his letter of victory to Aurangzeb and they signed a treaty.
-Later when Aurangzeb Died and the Guru was in Rajputana there was a war of succession between Muhammad Azam Shah and Bahadur Shah I and Guru Gobind Singh Ji sided with Bahadur Shah I who was secular in his views.
+Guru Gobind Singh sent his letter of victory to Aurangzeb and they signed a treaty.
+Later when Aurangzeb Died and the Guru was in Rajputana there was a war of succession between Muhammad Azam Shah and Bahadur Shah I and Guru Gobind Singh sided with Bahadur Shah I who was secular in his views.
 On his way to Aurangabad he was stabbed three times in his lungs and killed the assassin.
 He survived for three more weeks and but later died from his wounds.

-Shortly before passing away Guru Gobind Singh ordered that the Guru Granth Sahib (the Sikh Holy Scripture), would be the ultimate spiritual authority for the Sikhs and temporal authority would be vested in the Khalsa Panth – the Sikh Nation.
-The first Sikh Holy Scripture was compiled and edited by the Fifth Guru, Guru Arjan in AD 1604, although some of the earlier gurus are also known to have documented their revelations.
-This is one of the few scriptures in the world that has been compiled by the founders of faith during their own lifetime.
+Before his death, Guru Gobind Singh declared that the Guru Granth Sahib would be the ultimate spiritual authority for Sikhs, while the Khalsa Panth would hold temporal authority.
+The first compilation of the Sikh Holy Scripture was completed by the Fifth Guru, Guru Arjan, in 1604, although earlier Gurus also documented their revelations.
+This scripture is unique as it was compiled by the faith's founders during their lifetimes.
 The Guru Granth Sahib is particularly unique among sacred texts in that it is written in Gurmukhi script but contains many languages including Punjabi, Hindustani, Sanskrit, Bhojpuri, Arabic and Persian.
 Sikhs consider the Guru Granth Sahib the last, perpetual living guru.